juzuluag/testmicsvc/README.md

 [![.NET](https://github.com/juzuluag/testmicsvc/actions/workflows/dotnet.yml/badge.svg?branch=main)](https://github.com/juzuluag/testmicsvc/actions/workflows/dotnet.yml)

-The goal is to generate openapi spec of the `controller`  as part of the build process based on the project's `assembly`.
-The spec can be done manually, but it opens the windows for high maintenance and also for error prune, since the manual file might not reflect what the service does.
+The goal of this README is to illustrate how an openapi spec can be build based on the project's `assembly` file.
+The spec can be done **manually**, but it opens the windows for high code maintenance and also for error prune, since the manual file might not reflect what the service is capable of.
-This is using `nswag` packages  based on the configuration file `nswag_v1.json` to generate the open api.
+This is using `nswag` packages  based on the configuration file `nswag_v1.json` to generate the api.

 ## Add new Project and NSwag dependencies